pace-neutrons/Horace/documentation/user_docs/docs/manual/Cutting_data_of_interest_from_SQW_files_and_objects.rst

 Changing Projections
 ^^^^^^^^^^^^^^^^^^^^

-When a ``cut`` will change projections (i.e. the source projection is different to the target projection or the ) there are a few things to be aware of particularly when you specify automatic (``[]``, ``[step]``) binning arguments.
+When a ``cut`` will change projections (i.e. the source projection type is different or the principal-axes are not orthogonal to the target projection) there are a few things to be aware of, particularly when you specify automatic (``[]``, ``[step]``) binning arguments.

 .. rubric:: Binning range meaning

-When you specify the binning ranges these are defined in the the "target" (desired/provided) coordinate system.
+When you specify the binning ranges these are defined in the the "target" (desired) coordinate system.
 E.g. in cutting from a linear to a spherical projection, the meanings are:

 .. code-block:: matlab